 Phishing consists of using malicious emails to dupe the victims into thinking they are in communication with legitimate sources.
 An email from a bank may trick you into clicking on a link within the email or downloading an attachment.
 The link redirects you into a fake website that prompts you for your username and password, which are then used to compromise your accounts, both financial and otherwise.

 One of the biggest fears for any freelancer is instability.
 When employed, the one thing you enjoy the most is the stability that comes with a paycheck.
 Once you quit and take the leap of faith into freelancing, you might land a client or two, but without the cushion of a salary, you discover you need to earn more money to break even.

 Going from a steady job with paid off days and benefits, to a freelancer with a sporadic income, zero off days, and no benefits can be quite scary.
+Knowing how to budget for the month can be an asset when income is sporadic, but it’s hard to account for everything.
 The threat of instability makes most freelancers stick to their day jobs, especially when they have families to feed and mortgages to pay.